Hattie Lloyd 02/12/22

 Before then, it was just a pipe dream.

-Fortunately a little of their culinary nous has rubbed off too, because London’s now home to a trove of authentic trattorias, Michelin-starred restaurants and casual Italian eateries.
+Fortunately a little of their culinary nous has rubbed off too, because there’s now a dazzling array of Italian restaurants in London – from authentic trattorias to Michelin-starred restaurants and casual Italian eateries brimming with fresh pasta.

 Campania | Hackney

 An artfully dilapidated Southern Italian restaurant housed in a former dairy.
-Amidst worn wooden furnishings and abundant foliage, with an authentic nonna rolling out the pasta in the back kitchen, you can dine on exemplary cacio e pepe, pan-fried fish, and meatballs as big as your fist.
-In the summer, tables spill out onto the patio outside; perfect for a restorative glass of wine after walking down the Columbia Road flower market.
+Amidst worn wooden furnishings and abundant foliage, with an authentic nonna rolling out some of London’s best fresh pasta in the back kitchen, you can dine on exemplary cacio e pepe, pan-fried fish, and meatballs as big as your fist.
+In the summer, tables spill out onto the patio outside; perfect for a restorative glass of wine after walking down the Columbia Road Flower Market.

 Details: 23 Ezra Street, E2 7RH | Book table